 To vote for ideas on the Pick My Project website, new users select their location from a map and step through a registration process.
 With so many ideas on offer, a shortlist feature was developed to add up to six ideas to deliberate on while browsing through submissions.

-Voting data from the website was integrated into SalesForce CRM and Microsoft PowerBI for campaign analysis.
+Voting data from the website was analysed using Microsoft PowerBI.
 This gave DPC the capability to measure voting engagement across different regions, and use this data to make decisions on how to improve engagement.

 Katalyst designed the system to categorise votes by both region and council to allow DPC to calculate numbers, allocate budgets, and determine the winning ideas.